Connect with others who understand.

 • Dizziness

-Zavegepant may also cause some nasal side effects, including nasal discomfort and taste disorders.
+Zavegepant may also cause nasal discomfort or changes in taste.

 Commonly reported side effects of triptans include: